jmcdo29/testing-nestjs/typeorm-graphql-sample/README.md

 - Run this SQL statement once in your database so that you can use UUID as primary column.
   > CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
 - Visit http://localhost:3000/graphql to play with GraphQL api

+# Debugging in vscode:

+- From debugging menu launch "Debug dev". it should start the server and attach the debugger to it and allow you to but your break points in typescripe code.